rdragonz/insecure-webapp-CSCI-642-G4/README.md

     docker
     docker-compose

+copy the .env_sample to .env and add your postgresql credential.
+If you dont have an existing postgresql credential, you can make up one and docker will create it for you.

 To run the app as a Docker container with SonarQube included, simply run ``docker-compose up``.

 Access to the application will be available at ``http://localhost:8080/my-calendar-app/`` and SonarQube will be available at ``http://localhost:9000``